Smart "Predict, then Optimize": Computational Experiments

 \paragraph{Results.} In the following set of experiments on the shortest path problem we described, we fix the number of features at $p=5$ throughout and, as previously mentioned, use a $5 \times 5$ grid network, which implies that $d = 40$.
 Hence, in total there are $pd=200$ parameters to estimate.
 We vary the training set size $n \in \{100, 1000, 5000\}$, we vary the parameter $\degg \in \{1, 2, 4, 6, 8\}$, and we vary the noise half-width parameter $\bar{\varepsilon} \in \{0, 0.5\}$.
 For every value of $n$, $\degg$, and $\bar{\varepsilon}$, we run 50 simulations, each of which has a different $B^\ast$ and therefore different ground truth model.
 For the cases where $n \in \{100, 1000\}$, we employ $\ell_1$ regularization for methods (1.)-(3.), as previously described.
 When $n = 5000$ we do not use any regularization (since it did not appear to provide any value).
 As mentioned previously, for each simulation, we evaluate the performance of the trained models by computing the normalized SPO loss on a test set of 10,000 samples.
+The computation time for solving one ERM problem using the SPO+ loss is approximately 0.5-1.0 seconds, 5-30 seconds, and 1-15 minutes for $n \in \{100, 1000, 5000\}$, respectively.
+The other methods can be solved in a few seconds using well-developed packages.
 Figure \ref{fig:adamexpts} summarizes our findings, and note that the box plot for each configuration of the parameters is across the 50 independent trials.

 From Figure \ref{fig:adamexpts}, we can see that for small values of the $\degg$ parameter, i.e., $\degg \in \{1, 2\}$, the absolute loss, least squares, and SPO+ methods perform comparably, with the least squares method slightly dominating in the case of noise with $\bar{\varepsilon} = 0.5$.
 The slight dominance of least squares (and sometimes the absolute loss as well) in these cases might be explained by some inherent robustness properties of the least squares loss.
 It is also plausible that, since the SPO+ loss function is more intricate than the ``simple'' least squares loss function, it may overfit in situations with noise and a small training set size.
 On the other hand, as the parameter $\degg$ grows and the degree of model misspecification increases, then the SPO+ approach generally begins to perform best across all instances except when $n = 5000$, in which case random forests performs comparably to SPO+.
 This behavior suggests that the SPO+ loss is better than the competitors at leveraging additional data and stronger nonlinear signals.